-Here's How Gendry Can Claim The Iron Throne On 'Game Of Thrones' & Change The Tide Of The Series
+Here's How Gendry Can Claim The Iron Throne On 'GoT'

 For years, Game of Thrones fans have wondered what happened to the one of the show’s most mysterious characters: Gendry, the bastard son of King Robert Baratheon who rowed away from Dragonstone on a boat in Season 3 and never came back.
 Well, (major spoiler alert), it seems like this season will officially welcome him back, and there’s never been a better time than now.
 He might be a bastard who disappeared for four years, but thanks to Westeros’ complicated political structure, it’s entirely possible that Gendry could claim Game of Thrones' Iron Throne for himself.